by Louis Bofferding

 French gate-leg table, circa 1650.
 Oak with metal fittings.
 Height 28 ¼“ Width 54“ Depth 20 ½“ / 41 ½“/ 62“ $20,000

-This solid-oak French Baroque table has two pivoting legs on each side to prop up hinged leaves.
-With leaves hanging the table’s a compact rectangle, with one raised it’s a half circle, and with both raised it’s an oval that seats six for dinner.
-Between meals, with cutlery stashed in two long narrow drawers, it does triple duty as a desk or a display table.
-Its versatility suits the small Manhattan apartment.
-And when fully extended and heaped with books and objects, it makes a grand statement that suits the Hamptons manse.
+This French Baroque, solid-oak table has two pivoting legs to prop up hinged leaves.
+When left hanging the table’s a compact rectangle, with one raised it’s a half circle, and with both raised it’s an oval seating six.
+Between meals, with cutlery stashed in two long narrow drawers, it does triple duty as a desk and a display table.
+Its versatility suits the small Manhattan apartment, and when fully extended, and heaped with books and objects, it makes the grand statement in a Hamptons manse.